 Legal Evolution is directed at a specific social system: those entering or working within the legal industry.
 This raises a threshold question likely of interest to readers: Does the Rogers’ Diffusion Curve apply to lawyers and the broader legal industry?

 I am confident that the answer is yes.
-Further, I believe that knowledge of diffusion theory has enormous practical value to anyone who is seeking to understand and adapt to the sea change is that is now occurring in the legal services market.
+Further, I believe that knowledge of diffusion theory has enormous practical value to anyone who is seeking to understand and adapt to the sea change that is now occurring in the legal services market.
 Indeed, that is why, at least for the next year, I will dedicate the majority of my professional focus to Legal Evolution.
-See What is Legal Evolution?
-(001).
+See Post (001) (explaining structure and intent of Legal Evolution).

 Part of my confidence in the Rogers’ theory of diffusion is the breadth, quality, and volume of Rogers’ supporting data.
 Rogers published the first edition of this book in 1962 and spend much of the next four decades updating subsequent editions with ever richer examples drawn from a diverse array of geographies, time periods, cultures, and fields of study (e.g., public health, technology, education, military, marketing, politics, etc.).
 Yet, the purpose of Legal Evolution is not to summarize Rogers’ seminal book, as it needs to be read by anyone needing a how-to manual for driving organizational or industry change.
 In fact, I’ll mail a copy of Diffusion of Innovations (5th ed.
 2003) to the first ten readers who express an interest.
 Just email me your street address.